Goodenia azurea: Taxonomy and naming

 The specific epithet (azurea) means "azure" or "deep blue" and the subspecies name hesperia means "western".

 Distribution and habitat

 Blue goodenia grows in sandy soil with lateritic pebbles in northern central Australia.
 Subspecies azurea is found in far western Queensland, central Northern Territory and central north-eastern Western Australia.
-Subspecies hesperia is endemic to Western Australia where it occurs in the Great Sandy Desert, Gibson Desert, Great Victoria Desert, Gascoyne, Pilbara, Dampierland and Ord Victoria Plain bioregions of that state.
+Subspecies hesperia is endemic to Western Australia.
+It occurs in the Great Sandy Desert, Gibson Desert, Great Victoria Desert, Gascoyne, Pilbara, Dampierland and Ord Victoria Plain bioregions of that state.

 Conservation status

 Goodenia azurea is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife, and as of "least concern" under the Queensland Government Nature Conservation Act 1992.
 Both subspecies are classified as "not threatened" in Western Australia.
 Subspecies azurea is listed as of "least concern" under the Northern Territory Government Territory Parks and Wildlife Conservation Act 1976.